elabftw/elabftw/documentation/docs/install/upgrade/update-6.md

 - container user configuration change
 - container certificates paths

-Note: this guide assumes usage of `docker compose`, with hints related to `podman quadlets`.
+Note: this guide assumes usage of `docker compose`, with hints related to `podman/quadlets` (podman is another container engine and quadlets are systemd-managed container unit files).
 For other deployments, you will need to adapt the changes to your context.

 ## Making backups